Changes to Financial Aid for 2014-15 Academic Year

 Federal Pell Grant

 - Additional fees.
-The origination fees for Federal Direct Loans will increase from 0.5% to 1%.
-These funds will reduce the amount disbursed to JCC.
-The fees for Federal Direct PLUS loans will increase from 2.5% to 4%.
+The origination fees for Federal Direct Loans is 1%.
+These funds will reduce the amount disbursed to JC.
+The fees for Federal Direct PLUS loans is 4%.

 - Entering repayment on the loan: The interest subsidy offered during the six-month grace period on subsidized loans will be eliminated for new loans made between July 1, 2012 and July 1, 2014.
 Loan repayment will still begin six months after you are no longer enrolled at least half-time, but interest that accrues during those six months will no longer be subsidized by the federal government.
 The student will be responsible for the interest during the grace period.